MIMO-AFDM Outperforms MIMO-OFDM in the Face of Hardware Impairments: Conclusions

 \section{Conclusions}

-The performance of MIMO-AFDM systems with various types of HWIs was studied, including both multiplicative and additive distortions.
-The corresponding input–output relationship was derived in the face of additional HWI-induced interference terms.
+This work has studied the performance of MIMO-AFDM systems under various types of HWIs, including both multiplicative and additive distortions.
+We first derived the corresponding input-output relationship in the face of additional HWI-induced interference terms.
 It was demonstrated that its diversity order remains full, as that of the AFDM systems with ideal hardware.
-Moreover, in small-scale MIMO-AFDM systems, the asymptotic BER upper bound corresponding to the ML detector was derived.
-Then, for large-scale MIMO-AFDM systems, an approximated BER associated with the LMMSE detector was presented.
-It was demonstrated that the upper bound becomes tight as the SNR increases, and that the simulated BER is well aligned with the approximated BER.
-The impact of HWIs on the overall system performance was also quantified.
+Moreover, in small-scale MIMO-AFDM systems, we have derived the asymptotic BER upper bound corresponding to the ML detector.
+For large-scale MIMO-AFDM systems, an approximated BER associated with the LMMSE detector was presented.
+It was shown that the upper bound becomes tight as the SNR increases, and that the simulated BER is well aligned with the approximated BER.
+The impact of HWIs on the overall system performance has also been quantified.
 Simulation results illustrated that AFDM systems are resilient to both CFO and PN, while they are relatively sensitive to additive HWIs.
-Furthermore, it was demonstrated that MIMO-AFDM consistently outperforms MIMO-OFDM under identical HWIs and channel estimation error settings, thanks to its specific chirp subcarrier structure and full time-frequency diversity.
+Furthermore, it was found that MIMO-AFDM consistently outperforms MIMO-OFDM under identical HWIs and channel estimation error settings, thanks to its specific chirp subcarrier structure and full time-frequency diversity.

 {Observe from Figs. \ref{Figure6} and \ref{Figure14} that a higher DAC resolution reduces quantization distortion.
 Moreover, it can be seen from Figs. \ref{Figure4} and \ref{Figure8} that increased clipping threshold alleviates nonlinear distortion at the PA, and a lower phase-noise variance helps preserve phase coherence, respectively.
 In practical system design, parameters such as DAC resolution, clipping level, and phase-noise variance should be carefully selected to balance the performance metrics vs. the receiver complexity, hardware cost, and power consumption.}

 {Future research should include synchronization, HWI mitigation, channel estimation, and data detection of hardware-impaired AFDM systems in the presence of forward error correction-aided mitigation.
 Specifically, besides conventional energy- and correlation-based schemes, machine learning solutions can also be harnessed for synchronization and TO compensation \cite{10136837}, as well as HWI mitigation \cite{9605580}.
 Since the HWI-infested DAFT-domain channel matrix still exhibits a sparse structure, we may utilize the family of compressed sensing algorithms, such as message passing and sparse Bayesian learning, to carry out channel estimation and data detection.}